gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 Here, we take a view that a tool offers a technique which determines a parameter.
 This does not stop us from making assertions directly relating a tool with a parameter.
 It is just a philosophical aspect that there should be a technique in between that enables such a relation.

+I recommend that we take this hop via Technique for the following reason.
+A number of tools can offer the same technique which can determine a number of parameters.
+By relating these pairs of concepts separately, we reduce the number of assertions that need to be made.

 We relate a Tool to a Parameter via Technique by defining the following property chain.

       mc:ToPa rdfs:label "tool offers a technique that determines parameter"